 1. Free Music Library at YouTube

 YouTube has a lot of free music you can use (Vimeo used to provide a similar service, but recently stopped offering free music).
 In YouTube you need to have an account and be logged in.
-Go to Creator Studio and select Create (see the left column) and then Audio Library or simply go to this link: www.youtube.com/audiolibrary/music
+Go to Creator Studio and select Create (see the left column) and then Audio Library or simply go to this link: www.youtube.com/audiolibrary/music.

 2. Free Background Music to Download and Go